Vaneet47/message-board/README.md

 2. All the messages are shown in a paginated view of 5 messages per page.
 3. Deleting messages - users can delete
      i. one message.
-     ii. multiple messages by the selecting them using checkboxes. iii. all the messages at once.
+     ii. multiple messages by selecting them using checkboxes. iii. all the messages at once.
   A confirmation will asked before deleting more than one message at a time.
 4. Sorting option is also there to sort it according to the timestamp of the messages.